QBladeOcean/QBladeOceanDocs/docs/source/src/theory/hydrodynamics/lpft/lpft.rst

 	\end{equation}
 	\textrm{  .}

-This implies that the wave history must be known *ahead* of time, as upwind incoming waves induce an excitation force on the floater.
+This implies that incoming wave information is required as *upstream* waves induce an excitation force on the floater.
 This integral is again calculated numerically over a truncated time period :math:`T`, specified in the input file with the parameter TRUNC_TIME_DIFF, in an equivalent fashion to that done for the radiation forces.

 .. footbibliography::